django-fiber/django-fiber/docs/advanced-usage.rst

 Make sure 'appname' is placed _before_ 'fiber' in settings.INSTALLED_APPS, otherwise the admin-extra.js file won't override the default admin-extra.js provided by Django Fiber.

-The following config settings can be used to override default CKEditor behavior:
+The following config settings can be used in admin-extra.js to override default CKEditor behavior:

 ::